These concepts will help you better understand what everything means in the SIB. Below is a short summary of each concept.

 A property is a key-value pair associated with a device or sensor.
 These can include things such as serial numbers, names, or any arbitrary key-value pair that describes the device or alters its integration behavior.
 These can also include site installation specific values such as collar elevation, sensor depth, or calibration factors for a vibrating wire.
 Keys are 'strings' and values can be most any type, including integers, strings, booleans, longs, doubles, or maps.
 Properties usually appear on a device or sensor's config form for editing or viewing.
 See the PropertyTypes Reference for a full list of available PropertyTypes.

 A control is a UI component that appears on a form and can be declared using YAML.
 Controls can be added/removed to/from forms at runtime.
 These include such things as text boxes, text areas, select drop-downs, buttons, modals, and other common UI components.
 A control is associated with Properties and is two-way bound to those properties.
-See UI Controls for more info
+See UI Controls for more info.

 An algorithm is used to calculate derived metrics which are metrics that are calculated from a raw metric.
 An example of an algorithm is the calculation of pressure for a vibrating wire given frequency and the manufacturer's associated calibration factors.
 Another example of an algorithm is the calculation of velocity given position and time.

-A category is an arbitrary grouping of SDE integrations.
+A category is an arbitrary grouping of SIB integrations.
 For example, a category might represent all of the device integrations made by a particular manufacturer.
 A different category might represent all vibrating wires that are strain gauges.
 Categories can be altered at runtime and members can be added/removed at any time.

-SDE integration definitions describe how to communicate with any device or sensor and all of the metadata associated with that device or sensor.
+SIB integration definitions describe how to communicate with any device or sensor and all of the metadata associated with that device or sensor.
 These definitions are exported/imported to/from the sensemetrics platform as a single YAML file.
-The SDE UI builder that is part of the sensemetrics web application is a tool to assist in the building of these integration definitions.
+The SIB UI builder that is part of the sensemetrics web application is a tool to assist in the building of these integration definitions.
 Integration definitions can also be created using any other tool to create the YAML file and then inserted into the sensemetrics platform using a REST API.
 Integration definitions specify the following:

-- the code to interact with the device over serial or USB
+- The code to interact with the device over serial or USB

-- any metadata associated with the device or sensor, e.g. icons, default sampling rates, baud rate
+- Any metadata associated with the device or sensor, e.g. icons, default sampling rates, baud rate

-- the UI controls associated with the config form for the device or sensor
+- The UI controls associated with the config form for the device or sensor

-- the algorithm code to calculate derived metrics from raw metrics
+- The algorithm code to calculate derived metrics from raw metrics

 A device or sensor instance is a device or sensor at a specific customer site or out in the field.
 All instances have an integration definition associated with it.
 An example of a device integration definition is a Geokon Data Logger 8002, whereas an example of a device instance is the specific Geokon Data Logger 8002 that is installed at a customer site in Brazil with a specific latitude/longitude location.
 Any change to a device or sensor integration definition is immediately pushed out to all instances of that device or sensor integration definition.